mendersoftware/deployments/docs/api_spec.md

             }

 ## Deploy software version [POST /api/0.0.1/deployments]
 Deploy version of software to specified devices.
+Image is auto assigned to the device from all available images based on software name and device model.
+TODO: Because of lack of inventory system, service assumes hardcoded device model for each device: "BB-8"

 + Request (application/json)
     + Schema